MatheusArtur0/MatheusArtur0/README.md

 <h1 align='center'>WELCOME!</h1>
-<h1 align='center'>I study different projects and languages, currently focusing on improving my knowledge in DevOps and software engineering.
+<h1 align='center'>I study different projects and languages, currently focusing on improving my knowledge in DevOps and Data Engineering.
 I am passionate about learning new things and passing on my knowledge to other people.
 Technology and everything that comes with it fascinates me!</h1>

 ## Skills